-- All components and attachments of the vertical broiler including skewer, catch pan, drip pan, meat base, and heat shield must be washed, rinsed, and sanitized after use.
-Any knives or utensils used shall be washed, rinsed, and sanitized at least every four (4) hours. - Knives, carved meat catch pans, and thermometers must be cleaned and sanitized before use and after cuts are made that are deep enough to penetrate or slice into undercooked regions of the meat or poultry. - If the vertical broiler was moved during cleaning, ensure it is returned and positioned at a minimum of six (6) inches within the ventilation hood.
+- All components and attachments of the vertical broiler including skewer, catch pan, drip pan, meat base, and heat shield must be washed, rinsed, and sanitized after each use.
+Any knives or utensils used shall be washed, rinsed, and sanitized at least every four (4) hours. - Knives, carved meat catch pans, and thermometers must be cleaned and sanitized before use and after cuts are made that are deep enough to penetrate or slice into undercooked regions of the meat or poultry cone. - When the vertical broiler is moved for cleaning, ensure it is returned and positioned at a minimum of six (6) inches within the ventilation hood.